RachaelMoseley/Winter_final_project/README.md

 ## Schema
 ### Model
+Below in this dataset is a measurement of the water quality at a specific station:

 | Property | type | Description |
 | --- | --- | --- |
 | Station_code | String | Identifier for the monitoring location |